 Our first sidequest stop-over was at a nearby dungeon, which we found before reaching the Centra Chocobo Forest.
 You might be wondering why we went there after just complaining about the Chocobo Forest, and my answer is simple: the plot had made us forget where it was, and now we couldn’t find it!
 Hoh boy… In any event, the dungeon operated under special rules.
 You’re given an unexplained twenty minute timer to solve it, and if you do solve it under the timer, you get a chance to fight Odin.
 We had been pre-warned about all of this by Kyle’s strategy guide, and had started training up Diablos’ Enc-Half and eventually Enc-None abilities some time ago, essentially putting an end to random encounters until the dungeon was done!
 And good thing, too, because the encounters at this dungeon were Tonberries, who are incredibly durable.
 More on that in a moment, but for now: Odin, who wasn’t much trouble.
 So little trouble, in fact, that I’ll just cut ahead to how he works as a Summon, which is to say… he doesn’t.
 Instead of being Summoned, Odin will just show up at random, a 12.9% chance, at the start of battle.
 This is actually fairly high odds as these things go, so we often saw Odin twice in a row, and later something like three times in a span of five fights!
 I could be more particular if it weren’t for our lost recordings, but since we had spent most of the day grinding away tedious sidequests, it became a running joke that Odin was getting angry at FFVIII’s sidequests for keeping the two of us from the plot with their RNG bullshit (yes, it’s even funnier to us that Odin was angry at RNG bullshit when he himself is RNG bullshit).

 Speaking of bullshit, it’s time for the tower’s other, hidden quest.
 This quest is straightforward, but unmentioned in the game, and also annoying as all hell: you have to kill ~20 Tonberries (a random value from 18-22) during random encounters (they are the only random encounters in the dungeon), after which their King will show up and challenge you.
 Beat him and he becomes a GF.
 Thankfully, you don’t have to mow through the poor 22 Tonberries in one sitting.
 Our early strategy employed Diablos to do percentage damage, but we later augmented it with advice to Refine “AP Ammo” from the Tonberries’ Kitchen Knife drops, and then to let Irvine Limit Break them with it.
 Late in the process, I advised Kyle to save, lest the Tonberry King kill him and force him to start over.
-He tried to take my advice, only to be jumped by another Tonberry on the way out… immediately followed by the King.
+He tried to take my advice, only to be jumped by another Tonberry on the way to the overworld… immediately followed by the King.
 Thankfully, with all that AP Ammo and the sudden sense of emergency, Kyle probably couldn’t be stopped and we moved on just fine.

 While this dungeon’s two quests were going on (an exhausting process that took over an hour), I was picking through weapon data online to figure out which top-tier weapons we could make at this point in the game.
 Some of the weapons required drops from the Esthar region, inaccessible to us at this point in the game, but a lot of others were ready and waiting.
 This included Squall’s, which was arguably the most important as it influences his available Limit Breaks.
 Special thanks to Boko, who fetched us an incredibly rare Power Generator from Chocobo World: this is normally used to give Quistis one of her Blue spells, but could also be used to Refine “Pulse Ammo,” which just so happened to be required for Squall’s ultimate weapon, the Lionheart.
 We did the latter.

 Unfortunately, we were still missing 4 Dragon Fangs required for the Lionheart.
 Our first attempt to find these drops involved tracking down Blue Dragons near Trabia, but we only saw one of these monsters over the course of what must have been another honest-to-god hour, and it gave us rarer Dragon Skins instead of Fangs!
 We could use that for Zell’s ultimate weapon later on, but after all that time it felt like getting ripped off!
 It eventually occurred to me to double-check another piece of data from the web and worked out that we should hunt Grendels in Galbadia, which had a lower drop rate but might have a higher appearance rate.
 Furthermore, I found a trick online that gave us Grendels 100% of the time (go to the forest from one of the Laguna flashbacks and hug the mountains.
 I don’t know why it works either).
-Unfortunately the Grendels refused to give us more than 2 Fangs – it turned out that our Blue Dragon hunting plus our Grendel hunting had shot the current party well into their Level 30s, which qualified them for a different list of enemy drops that didn’t include Fangs!
+Unfortunately the Grendels refused to give us more than 2 Fangs after several encounters – it turned out that our Blue Dragon hunting plus our Grendel hunting had shot the current party well into their Level 30s, which qualified them for a different list of enemy drops that didn’t include Fangs!
 Even the two we had earned were probably eked out of the game randomly spawning the Grendels at Level 29 when our average was higher!
 Thankfully, we still had other party members who hadn’t breached 30 and were able to grab the Fangs before we disqualified ourselves from getting them from Grendels altogether!
 Ugh, anything this game’s RNG touches turns to shit in creative ways I couldn’t have even imagined going in.
-I’m just shocked by the depths of their creative evil.
+I’m just shocked by the depths of their creative bullshit.